 Hereinafter are details regarding the financial stipulations with which the Company has undertaken to comply, pursuant to Section 6.2 (Financial undertakings) of the Series B Deed of Trust.
+Please refer to Note 1(b) of the Condensed Financial Statements as of March 31, 2021 for further details on the Debentures.

-Financial criterion Result of calculation as at December 31, 2020 The Company's consolidated equity capital (not including minority rights) shall be no less than 130,000 thousand Canadian dollars (this sum shall not be linked to any linkage index whatsoever) \$226 million CAD The ratio of the Company's consolidated capital (including minority rights) to the total balance sheet shall be no less than 26%.
+Financial criterion Result of calculation as at March 31, 2021 The Company's consolidated equity capital (not including minority rights) shall be no less than 130,000 thousand Canadian dollars (this \$225 million CAD sum shall not be linked to any linkage index whatsoever) \$225 minor CAD The ratio of the Company's consolidated capital (including minority rights) to the total balance sheet shall be no less than 26%.
 40%

-The Company clarifies that, as part of the collateral provided to a Canadian bank (in connection with a non-material credit facility of up to 20 million CAD, obtained by the Company in March 2017, of which, as of December 31, 2020 the Company used approximately \$15.6 million, whereas as of the date of publication of the report, the unused balance stood at approximately \$4 million), a floating charge was registered over all of the Company's assets (excluding the Company's Skyline Deerhurst shares).
-The credit facility is not material to the Company.
+The Company clarifies that, as part of the collateral provided to a Canadian bank (in connection with a non-material credit facility of up to 20 million CAD, obtained by the Company in March 2017, of which, as of March 31, 2021 the Company used approximately \$16.0 million, whereas as of the date of publication of the report, the unused balance stood at approximately \$4 million), a floating charge was registered over all of the Company.
 The floating charge was registered prior to the issuance of the Series B Bonds; it is limited to the amount of the debt, as from time to time in effect, and should the Company wish to increase its credit facility and floating charge, the consent of the Holders of Series B Bonds and/or the Trustee shall be required.
 In addition to the aforesaid, the Company did not record a current lien on its assets.